benSepanski/bricklib/gene/README.md

 ### Batch jobs

 To run the batch jobs, we're going to first need to [build the slurm scripts](#building-the-slurm-scripts).
-The slurm scripts are submitted as [job arrays](https://docs.nersc.gov/jobs/examples/#job-arrays).

 #### Building the slurm scripts